New Tecumseth

 New Tecumseth is a town in Simcoe County, in south-central Ontario, Canada.
 While it is not officially a part of the Greater Toronto Area, it is counted, in terms of the census, as being a part of the Toronto Census Metropolitan Area.

 History

-The municipality was created through the amalgamation of the municipal governments of several communities with the Township of Tecumseth.
-The name 'New Tecumseth' was chosen because a Town of Tecumseh already exists in Essex County.
-The borders of the old township, with some adjustments along the eastern edge, and with the addition of all of Alliston, are the borders of the new town.
+The municipality was created in 1991 through the amalgamation of the Town of Alliston, the Villages of Beeton and Tottenham, and the Township of Tecumseth.
+The name 'New Tecumseth' was chosen because a Town of Tecumseh already existed in Essex County.

 Communities

 The main centres in New Tecumseth are the communities of Alliston, Tottenham, and Beeton.

 The town also includes the smaller communities of Allimil, Green Briar, Nicolston, Penville, Randall, Rich Hill, Schomberg Heights and Thompsonville.

 Education

 New Tecumseth has nine elementary schools and two area high schools: